Emergency Management Plan

 For any situation requiring assistance or to report an incident, the Security Office should be notified immediately by calling 508-289-7911 (7911 within the MBL telephone system).

-- For all on-campus incidents, the Security Office will immediately communicate with the Plant Operations and Maintenance Department (POM) by radio (Channel 1) or by telephone (7776) for immediate investigation and response.
-During hours when POM personnel are not on site, Security Officers will respond to the scene of the incident and take appropriate action in accordance with established procedures, including supporting any Falmouth (Police, Fire, Medical) emergency responders.
+• For all on-campus emergency incidents, the Security Office will immediately communicate with both the Director and Assistant Director of Facilitiesfor immediate investigation and response.
+If unavailable, the Security Officers will respond to the scene of the incident and take appropriate action in accordance with established procedures, including supporting any Falmouth (Police, Fire, Medical) emergency responders.

 3.2 Emerging Situations

 Certain conditions, such as weather, security and public health advisories, may provide early indications that will allow the MBL to mobilize and implement a planned and organized response.
-Any member of the Incident Management Team becoming aware of a developing situation that could become a Category II or III event will promptly advise the Emergency Policy Group and other IMT members.
+Any member of the Incident Management Team becoming aware of a developing situation that could become a Category II or III event will promptly advise other IMT members.
 The IMT will convene to review available information and develop an Incident Action Plan (Section 4.3).

 4. Management During an Emergency Condition